-Cybercrime is growing.
-The threat it poses to individuals and businesses is rising and evolving and the number of legal issues it presents is also on the increase.
+Cybercrime is growing and the threat it poses to individuals and businesses is rising and evolving and the number of legal issues it presents is also on the increase.

 This is why you have to seek representation from lawyers with in-depth working knowledge of this developing area of law if you are either affected by it or accused of it.